ryan-d-graham/ChangePointAnalysis/README.md

 	•	Poisson Rate Calculation: Compute the weighted event rate for segments between change points.
 	•	Dynamic Visualization: Generate plots displaying key presses, change points, and weighted event rates.

-The weights may correspond to a measure or observable of interest, such as quantity or weight of chicken, sales,
+The weights may correspond to a measure or observable of interest, such as quantity or weight of chicken, sales, or perhaps something more abstract...

 Installation